haixingfang/LabDCT-forward-simu-model/README.md

 # Remind
 ## Always start with simulations for one projection at a certain rotation angle before running simulations for a whole dataset, e.g. 181 projections for a full rotation of 360 degrees.

+# Free to use only for non-commercial purpose
+This package is only for non-commercial use by students and staff in Universities or other research institutes.

 ## Contact via hfang@mek.dtu.dk or haixingfang868@gmail.com